unchainedshop/unchained/docs/source/installation/install-storefront.md

 ## Step 3: Start the app

 Now, start the app by using the following command.
+Make sure that the engine runs that you set the `UNCHAINED_ENDPOINT` environment variable to.

 ```bash
 npm run dev